Published by the Ministry of Health and Welfare of South Korea · Industrial Research Institute on April 24, 2026

 Analysis of the Economic Impacts of Attracting Foreign Patients in 2025 by the Korea Institute of Industrial Economics

-Data on the number of users using the BeautsGO platform throughout 2025 (anonymized data from the platform; sample size: approximately 52,000 users)
+Data on the number of users using the BeautsGO platform throughout 2025 (anonymized data from the platform, covering approximately 52,000 users)

 Reference links: South Korea’s official news website (Chinese), BeautsGO official platform